ashkan-abbasi66/OCTseg-Zeiss/Readme.md

 - **Colormap choice**: A grayscale colormap is used here for visualization.
 Commercial OCT devices typically employ alternative colormaps (e.g., jet-like colormaps) to enhance visual contrast.

-**Contrast enhancement of RNFLT maps** [UPDATED - Feb.
-2026]

-This example is provided for educational purposes only.
-Contrast enhancement is performed using a simple percentile-based approach, and the optic disc is manually segmented (not anatomically precise) to illustrate the effect of excluding it.
+**Example: Contrast enhancement of RNFLT maps** [UPDATED - Feb.
+2026] This example is provided for educational purposes only.
+Contrast enhancement is performed using a simple percentile-based approach, and the optic disc is manually segmented (not precisely) to illustrate the effect of excluding it.

 - `contrast_rnfl_thickness_map`: An interactive tool for percentile-based contrast adjustment and enhanced colormap visualization of RNFL thickness maps.
 It also supports manual optic disc segmentation to demonstrate how disc removal affects the final visualization.